-The CN Tower’s claim as the world’s tallest tower, was surpassed on September 12, 2007 by the Burj Khalifa (formerly known as Burj Dubai.
-It has since also been surpassed by the Guangzhou TV & Sightseeing Tower in 2009.
+The CN Tower’s claim as the world’s tallest free-standing structure was surpassed on September 12, 2007 by the Burj Khalifa (formerly known as Burj Dubai).
+It has since also been surpassed by the Guangzhou TV & Sightseeing Tower, which was completed in 2009.

 Know Before You Go